szhang06/Online-Retail-Data-Analysis/README.md

-# Online-Retail-Data-Analysis [Ongoing]

-**1. Introduction**

-This report presents an analysis of online retail data to identify valuable sales, products and customer segments for targeted marketing and business strategies.
-The analysis utilizes data cleaning, exploratory data analysis (EDA), RFM modeling, clustering techniques, Customer Lifetime Value (CLTV) analysis, and cohort analysis to uncover key insights.
+# Customer Segmentation and Sales Analysis

+## 1. Introduction

+This project presents an analysis of an online retail sales data.
+The analysis encompassed product performance, sales by country, customer behavior, customer segmentation, and cohort analysis.

-**2. Data Overview and Cleaning**
+## 2. Data Overview and Cleaning

-The dataset used for this analysis is the ["online\_retail\_II.xlsx"](https://www.kaggle.com/datasets/lakshmi25npathi/online-retail-dataset?resource=download) file from kaggle.
+The dataset used for this analysis is the ["online\_retail\_II.xlsx"](https://www.kaggle.com/datasets/lakshmi25npathi/online-retail-dataset?resource=download) file from Kaggle.
 Initial data exploration revealed issues such as negative prices, missing values, and duplicate records.
 Data cleaning steps were implemented to address these issues, including:

 * Removing duplicate rows.
 * Handling missing values in 'CustomerID' and 'Description' columns.
 * Filtering out records with negative quantity and price.
 * Converting 'CustomerID' to integer type.

-**3. Exploratory Data Analysis (EDA)**

-EDA was performed to understand the data's underlying patterns and trends.
-Key findings include:

-* **Sales Trends:** Sales peak between September and December, with the highest sales occurring in November.
-Week 49, close to the Christmas holiday, experiences the largest sales.
-Customer purchasing activity is lowest on weekends, with almost no sales on Saturdays.
+## 3. Insights and Recommendations

+### 3.1.
+Product Performance

-* **Product Performance:** The top 10 products by sales and quantity were identified, revealing potential bestsellers and high-demand items.
+* **Top Products:** The top 10 products by sales and quantity differ, with only three products appearing in both lists.
+This suggests that sales volume and product popularity are not always aligned.
+Further investigation into the price points of these products could provide additional insights.
+* **Sales Concentration:** The top 10 products account for only 10.46% of total sales.
+This indicates a long tail of less popular products, potentially requiring different marketing or inventory strategies.

+**Recommendation:** Diversify marketing efforts beyond the top 10 products.
+Analyze the profitability of the long tail and consider strategies for optimizing inventory management.

+### 3.2.
+Geographic Performance

-* **Country-wise Sales:** The UK accounts for the largest portion of sales, followed by EIRE, Netherlands, Germany, and France.
-Each country exhibits different top-selling products, suggesting opportunities for personalized marketing campaigns.
+* **Key Markets:** The UK is the primary market, followed by EIRE, the Netherlands, Germany, and France.
+A treemap visualization clearly highlights the UK's dominance.
+* **Localized Preferences:** Each country exhibits distinct product preferences.
+This underscores the need for localized marketing strategies.

+**Recommendation:** Tailor marketing campaigns to specific countries, highlighting products popular in each region.
+Further research into cultural preferences within each country can enhance these efforts.

+### 3.3.
+Customer Behavior

-* **Customer Behavior:** Top customers by sales were identified, and their purchase trends were analyzed over time.
+* **High-Value Customers:** Top customers show a positive correlation between sales and quantity purchased.
+However, their purchasing patterns do not exhibit clear seasonality.

-**4. Customer Segmentation**

-**4.1 RFM Modeling**

-RFM (Recency, Frequency, Monetary) modeling was employed to segment customers based on their purchase behavior.
-Customers were assigned scores for Recency, Frequency, and Monetary value, and these scores were combined to create segments such as "Champions," "Loyal Customers," and "Potential Loyalists."

-**4.2 Clustering**

-K-means clustering was applied to segment customers based on their RFM values.
-The Elbow method was used to determine the optimal number of clusters (k).
-Customers were assigned to clusters based on their similarity in RFM characteristics.

-**5. Customer Lifetime Value (CLTV) Analysis**

-CLTV analysis was conducted to estimate the total revenue a customer is expected to generate over their lifespan.
-Average purchase value, average purchase frequency, and an estimated customer lifespan were used to calculate CLTV for each customer segment.
-The analysis revealed the most valuable customer groups in terms of long-term revenue potential.

-**6. Cohort Analysis**

-Cohort analysis was performed to track the behavior of customer groups acquired at different times.
-Cohorts were defined based on the month of the customer's first purchase.
-Retention rates were calculated and visualized using a heatmap to understand how customer behavior changes over time.

-**7. Results and Insights**

-* **RFM Segmentation:** The RFM model revealed the distribution of customers across different segments, highlighting valuable customer groups such as "Champions" and "Loyal Customers."
-* **Clustering Segmentation:** Clustering analysis provided further granularity by grouping customers based on their RFM profiles.
-The analysis of cluster characteristics identified distinct customer behaviors and purchase patterns.
-* **Sales Trends:** Sales trends were analyzed by segment and cluster, revealing variations in purchase patterns over time.
+* **Geographic Concentration:** Eight out of the top ten customers are from the UK, with the Netherlands representing the second-largest customer base.

+**Recommendation:** Implement loyalty programs targeted at high-value customers.
+Explore upselling opportunities for those customers.
+Analyze the UK market's high customer concentration further for potential opportunities and expansion strategies.

+### 3.4.
+Customer Segmentation

+* **Clustering Results:** K-means clustering identified three distinct customer segments based on Recency, Frequency, and Monetary Value (RFM).
+  + **Cluster 2:** High-value customers with high monetary value and short recency but relatively low frequency.
+  + **Cluster 1:** Low-value customers with a long recency and low frequency (single purchase).
+  + **Cluster 0:** Represents the majority and remaining customers.
+* **Cluster Dynamics:** Cluster 2 demonstrates stable purchasing patterns, while Cluster 1 shows a temporary uptick before ceasing activity in July 2020.
+This suggests the need to investigate the reasons behind Cluster 1's churn.
-* **Product Preferences:** Top products purchased by each segment and cluster were identified, providing insights for targeted product recommendations.
+* **Product Preferences:** Clusters have distinct product preferences, indicating opportunities for targeted marketing.
-* **CLTV Insights:** CLTV analysis identified the customer segments with the highest long-term revenue potential, enabling prioritization of marketing efforts.
-* **Cohort Analysis:** Cohort analysis revealed trends in customer retention and provided insights into how customer behavior evolves over time.

-**8. Recommendations**

-Based on the analysis, the following recommendations are proposed:

-* **Targeted Marketing:** Develop personalized marketing campaigns for each customer segment and cluster, focusing on their specific needs and preferences.
-* **Product Recommendations:** Utilize product preference insights to offer targeted product recommendations to customers, enhancing cross-selling and upselling opportunities.
-* **Customer Retention:** Implement strategies to retain valuable customer segments, such as loyalty programs and personalized offers.
-* **Customer Acquisition:** Explore opportunities to acquire new customers with similar characteristics to existing high-value segments.
-* **CLTV Optimization:** Focus on acquiring and retaining customers from high-CLTV segments to maximize long-term revenue.
-* **Cohort-Based Engagement:** Develop targeted engagement strategies for different cohorts based on their retention patterns.
-* **Further Analysis:** Conduct deeper analysis of customer demographics, browsing behavior, and other data points to further refine segmentation strategies.

-**9. Conclusion**

-This analysis has provided valuable insights into online retail customer behavior and segmentation.
-By leveraging these insights, businesses can develop targeted strategies to improve customer relationships, optimize marketing efforts, and drive business growth.
-Continued analysis and refinement of segmentation approaches will be crucial for maximizing customer lifetime value and achieving long-term success.
+**Recommendation:** Develop targeted marketing strategies for each cluster.
+Investigate the drivers of customer churn in Cluster 1 to design retention programs and potentially improve product offerings.

+### 3.5.
+Cohort Analysis

+* **Retention Trends:** Retention rates generally decline over time, but the December 2009 cohort shows significantly higher retention and re-engagement, suggesting a highly effective strategy.
+Conversely, several mid-2010 cohorts exhibit exceptionally low retention, particularly November 2010.
+* **Cohort Performance Variation:** Significant differences in cohort performance highlight the importance of understanding the context and factors affecting customer engagement during different periods.

+**Recommendation:** Analyze the December 2009 cohort to identify successful practices that could be replicated.
+Investigate potential causes for the lower retention in the mid-2010 cohorts, which might include external factors, changes in market conditions, or product updates.
+Improve initial engagement strategies to minimize early customer churn.